QuantSysBio/inSPIRE/README.md

 ### Before Downloading

-Before cloning from the github please ensure that you have git lfs installed (see https://git-lfs.github.com/).
-To make sure it is properly installed, run
+Before cloning from the github please ensure that you have git lfs installed (see https://git-lfs.github.com/) or simply install it via conda with

 ```
-git-lfs
+conda install git-lfs
 ```

 in your terminal.